Queensland Health is suing a retired nurse over long service leave it says she was not entitled to take.

-“Queensland Health is responsible for all the stuff ups made by their defective payroll systems,” he said.
+“Queensland Health is responsible for the stuff ups made by their defective payroll systems,” he said.

 “Instead of moving on, and showing some compassion and contrition, they are using debt collectors to threaten and intimidate current and former workers into paying back money.

-“In Ms Boisen’s case, the minister should show some heart and waive the alleged debt that she owes for the leave she took in good faith after she was told that she was entitled to take it.”
+“In Ms Boisen’s case, the minister should show some heart and waive the alleged debt that she owes for leave she took in good faith after being told she was entitled to take it.”